koder77/l1vm-data/README.md

 REMOVE DOUBLE

 SEARCH DATA      search in database for data
+SEARCH DATA LIST return a list of matching data
+SEARCH NAME LIST return a list of matching names

 GET INFO         get variable real name and data type LOGOUT           disconnect from server